wso2/kubernetes-sp/helm/pattern-distributed/README.md

 a.
 The default product configurations are available at `<HELM_HOME>/pattern-distributed/confs` folder.
 Change the configurations as necessary.

 b.
 Open the `<HELM_HOME>/pattern-distributed/values.yaml` and provide the following values.
-If you do not have active WSO2 subscription do not change the parameters `username`, `password` and `email`.
+Don't change the parameters `username`, `password` and `email`, if you do not have active WSO2 subscription.

 | Parameter                       | Description                                                                               |
 |---------------------------------|-------------------------------------------------------------------------------------------|